Lope Díaz de Haro (died 1322): Biography

 With regards to the accord reached over possession of Biscay, Juan Núñez II de Lara felt under compensated by the king and by his mother reason for which he withdrew from the royal courts in protest without completing his mandate.
 As a result, Diego Lopez V de Haro further received the title of Mayordomo mayor del Rey.
-This provoked further unrest as the infante John of Castile, husband of Maria II also withdrew from court in protest.
+This provoked further unrest as the infante John of Castile, husband of Maria I also withdrew from court in protest.

 By 1309, the many disputes had been resolved and all parties involved participated in a campaign against the Kingdom of Granada.
 This campaign, while successful in some respects such as the capture of Gibraltar, culminated in the disastrous and demoralizing Siege of Algeciras of 1309.
 It was here that a majority of Ferdinand IV's army would desert him, including the infante John of Castile.
 In 1310, Diego Lopez V died in camp of wounds received during the siege leaving his possessions with the exception of Biscay to Lope Diaz IV.

 In 1311, Lope Diaz IV participated in a rebellion against King Ferdinand IV of Castile together with the infante John of Castile and Juan Núñez II de Lara, head of the House of Lara.
 Their rebellion favored the overthrow of Ferdinand IV and the installation of his brother, the infante Pedro de Castilla y Molina instead.
 Eventually, the rebellion faltered after a lack of support from the queen consort, María de Molina.